Dominated Actions in Imperfect-Information Games: Algorithm for identifying dominated actions in two-player games

-Suppose we want to determine whether an action $c$ for player 1 is dominated at information set $I$ in a two-player extensive-form game $G$.
-Using the sequence form representation, suppose that action $c$ is the final action in the sequence with index $i$ for player 1.
-Let $S_I$ denote the set of indices corresponding to action sequences leading to $I$.
-We would like to solve the following problem.
+Suppose we want to determine whether an action $c$ for player 1 is dominated at information set $I$ in a two-player perfect-recall extensive-form game with publicly observable actions $G$.
+Using the sequence form representation, suppose that action $c$ is the final action in the sequence with index $i_c$ for player 1, and suppose that $i_p$ is the index of the parent sequence to sequence $i_c.$ Let $S_I$ denote the set of opponent sequences that appear on at least one path from the root to a node in information set $I.$ We restrict the opponent strategy vector so that only sequences in $S_I$ can receive positive probability.
+Each sequence corresponds to a component of the realization vector; we refer to the component index associated with sequences $s$ as its index.
+To consider whether action $c$ is dominated, we consider the following sequence-form optimization problem.

 Consider the following problem, where now player 2 controls two action sequences $\mathbf{y_1},\mathbf{y_2}$: